tybyers/AZMLND_projects/project2/README.md

 In this project, we use Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
 We also create, publish, and consume a pipeline.

+## Overview

+For this project, we use the Banking dataset, which is the same data set we used for Project 1.
+This data set appears to contain bank data related to defaults on loans granted by a bank to consumers.
+While we don't know for sure, because for this project we were not given additional information about the data set, it appears that there is demographic information for individuals, such as age, occupation, marital status, etc, along with some basic economic information.
+There is then a target value of 0 or 1, which we believe may be whether the individual ended up defaulting on the loan.

+One potential issue with this data set is it is somewhat imbalanced -- 88.72% of the 10,000 data points did not default on their loans.
+So, this should give us pause when selecting our metric, because Accuracy may not be the best metric for an imbalanced data set.

+With this data set, for this project, we esentially conducted two related processes:

+1. The first process is to use Azure ML studio user interface to set up an AutoML run to find the best model to get the highest accuracy for the data.
+After the AutoML run completes, we deploy the best model as an endpoint.
+We then look at the Swagger documentation for this model, enable Application Insights (logging), and test out model consumption with a small JSON payload (note for project grader: testing out the model payload apparently produced the incorrect answer: [No, No] instead of [Yes, No].
+This is interesting and we don't know the reason for this other than perhaps the model building process is non-deterministic and perhaps our best model was just slightly different than the typical model).
+2. The second part of this project was to use code and the Python SDK to publish a create and publish a pipeline.
+The pipeline itself used the same banking data set, conducted an AutoML experiment, and captured the best model.
+We then published and consumed that pipeline using the Python SDK.

 ## Architectural Diagram

 The following diagram visualizes the key steps of this project, which are then documented in more detail below.